 EMERGING ARTS LEADERS DETROIT

 We're Here!: After great effort from Detroit's arts community, Forward Arts is very happy to officially launch the Emerging Arts Leaders Detroit program, and local chapter of the Americans For The Arts Emerging Leaders Network.

 What started in 2010 has came to fruition in 2014, and 2015 was a banner year.
 EALD now has a Steering Committee and monthly Happy Hour events with great speakers.
 Outside out of the Happy Hours we will be hosting at different arts spaces around Detroit, we promise we have a couple of other items still up our sleeve.
 We'll share with you as soon as we can!

 The Emerging Arts Leaders Detroit Steering Committee is Julien Godman (PuppetART Theatre), Sherrine Azab (A Host of People, Network of Ensemble Theaters), Noah Morrison (Ponyride, Kresge Arts In Detroit), Dalia Reyes (Detroit Artist Market), Angela Gallegos (WDET), Alison Piech (Detroit Institute of Arts, MCACA New Leaders), Nathaniel Wallace (Indie Art Dealer), and Missy Ablin (University of Michigan Mellon Design Fellow).
-We'll introduce the rest of the team at our next Happy Hour!
+It's a dream team!

 Going forward, EALD Steering Committee will build both an Advisory Board for the program, and a leadership series aimed at getting young leaders from other fields more involved in, and educated about, the arts.